Rangers vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has collected 63 hits with 17 doubles, eight home runs and 30 walks.
-He has driven in 34 runs with two stolen bases.
+- Torkelson has 17 doubles, eight home runs, 31 walks and 34 RBI (63 total hits).
+He's also stolen two bases.

 Torkelson Recent Games